 Setting targets can provide a guide to healthy eating.

 Some of the most popular targets include:

-Daily Value (%DV) - The %DV is a general guideline for everyone and takes into account absorption factors.
-It is the most common target in the U.S. and found on the nutrition labels of most products.
+Daily Value (%DV) - The %DV is a general guideline for everyone and accounts for absorption factors.
+It is the most common target in the U.S. and is the target on the nutrition labels of most products.
 It is set by the U.S. FDA.

-Reference Dietary Intake (%RDI) - The Reference Dietary Intake (RDI) accounts for age and gender.
+Reference Dietary Intake (%RDI) - The Reference Dietary Intake (RDI) is a customized target accounting for age and gender.
 It is set by the U.S. Institute of Medicine.
 The RDI for amino acids is set by the U.N.
 World Health Organization.
 The daily value (%DV) builds on the reference dietary intake to create a number for everyone.